notionsandnotes/notionsandnotes.org/markdown/tech/webdev/pelicanblog.md

 glyphicon additions, etc..
 This was altogether done in a haphazard manner as this is my first encounter with any templating language.

+The `readable` bootswatch theme had a problem, of having black links and so it was impossible to locate the links.
+So link colors were modified to a shade of blue using the `custom.css` file, which was included in `pelicanconf.py` as `EXTRA_PATH_METADATA`.
+[Here](/custom.css) is the whole source.

 Some color and other style changes in were incorporated into `extra.css`.
 For example, the "more ..." button text for article summary ending in indexes was highlighted and enlarged.
 In `templates/article_list.html`: